Archives

 “Easy access to outdoor areas is essential,” says Sandra.
 “A school dedicated to nature should maintain a strong connection to the outdoors, following the rhythm of the seasons.”

 The buildings feature timber frames and wooden façades, with solar panels on the roofs.
-Integrated into the existing environment, the new facility feels both modern and natural, fulfilling both functional and sustainability goals to meet Miljöbyggnad Silver certification.
+Integrated into the existing environment, the new facility feels both modern and natural.
+It fulfils both functional and sustainability goals to meet Miljöbyggnad Silver certification.

 Awards and Recognitions